Everything in Resolume is controlled by parameters. Parameters come in a number of shapes and sizes.

 For instance, the Scale of a clip is a slider.
 To use a slider, click in the slider area and drag the value left or right.
 If you want to set a parameter to a specific value, click the numerical value, type in the new value and hit return.

 Tip!
 When dragging a slider, Dingetje will pop up.
-Dingetje is Dutch for "Thingy" and Dingetje is useful to quickly enter a numerical value.
+Dingetje is Dutch for "Thingy" or "Gizmo" and Dingetje is useful to quickly enter a numerical value.
 You can also click on the left and right arrows on Dingetje to increment and decrement the value by a fixed amount.

 Yes, Dingetje is really how we refer to this UI element, both in the office as well as in the code.